Masters abroad: preps and steps

 Eligibility & Admission Requirements

-Bachelor's degree with a 'B+' average; GMAT/GRE scores; minimum 2 years of work experience; English proficiency (IELTS 7.0 or TOEFL 100)
+Bachelor's degree with a 'A(First division)' average; GMAT/GRE scores; minimum 2 years of work experience; English proficiency (IELTS 6.5 or TOEFL 90)

 Criteria